Matthew-Hiebing/Matthew-Hiebing/README.md

 I currently work for the Utah Division of Oil, Gas, and Mining as their Information Services Manager.
 I am a bit of a jack of all trades.
 Some aspects of the job include:
 * Building simple to complex queries, stored procedures, views, and query emails for the O&G staff and the public
-* Building our new O&G website using PHP, SQL, HTML, and CSS
+* Building our new O&G website using PHP, JS (some jQuery), SQL, HTML, and CSS
 * Acting as our internal software enhancements project manager and the liaison between O&G staff and our internal/external software development teams

 Some of the software/databases/coding languages I work(ed) with include: